slyfox1186/ffmpeg-build-script/README.md

         * H264 `h264_amf`

 ## Requirements
-  - All required packages will be made available to download by the user's choice.
+  - All required packages should be downloaded by the script.
-    - The packages are required for a successful build.

 Example Output
 -------